 I sat there staring at them for a couple of seconds, frowning.
 “Aren’t you surprised?”
 I asked them finally.
 They seemed very calm and accepting.
 I thought of how Lucy had reacted to the news.

 “Yeah, but then you became friends, not lovers.
-That took you another four years.”
+That took you another three years.”
 I reminded her.

-“But seriously,” I said, once my chuckles had died down.
-“Who goes from severe hatred to fancying in the course of two weeks?”
+“But seriously,” I said, “who goes from severe hatred to fancying in the course of two weeks?”
 I chewed on my lip, avoiding their gaze.
 I didn’t want them to see how much this worried me.

 “Our elevator?”
 I asked them, astonished and disturbed.
 They both nodded.

 “Ok!”
 Al agreed cheerily.
 “We’ll go.
-Now, if you have to have the guy before we get home, please take it to the bedroom,” He told me, his gaze serious, “We don’t want to be walking in on any kinky hate sex or anything…”
+Now, if you must have the guy this very night, please take it to the bedroom.”
+He told me, his gaze serious.
+“We don’t want to be walking in on any kinky hate sex or anything…”